Colophon

 Type

-I am a big fan of Neue Montreal and once upon a time, used the free version on this site.
-My lowercase B logo used for the favicon and in shareable link images still use it.
+I am a big fan of Neue Montreal(opens in new tab) and once upon a time, used the free version on this site.
+My lowercase B logo used for the favicon and in shareable link images still uses it.

 What I'm currently using: